telerik/fiddler-everywhere-docs/get-started/configuration.md

 ## Configure on Linux

 Many Linux distributions are using different security features and different ways of adding a root certificate.
-For such cases, Fiddler Everywhere provides means to export the trusted root certificate so that you can manually import it in your Linux OS.
+For such cases, Fiddler Everywhere provides means to export the trusted root certificate so that you can manually import it into your Linux OS.
 Use the __Export Root Certificate to Desktop and Trust Certificate__ option as follows:

 1. Start Fiddler Everywhere on the device that will capture the traffic.
 1. Go to __Settings > HTTPS__ and expand the __Advanced Settings__ sub-menu.